Skip to main content

 This demo application makes a call to an external service in an Activity.
 If that call fails due to a bug in your code, the Activity produces an error.

-To test this out and see how Temporal responds, you'll simulate a bug in the deposit() Activity function.
+To test this out and see how Temporal responds, you'll simulate a bug in the deposit() Activity method.

 Let your Workflow continue to run but don't start the Worker yet.

-1. Open the activities.py file and switch out the comments on the return statements so that the deposit() function returns an error:
+1. Open the activities.py file and switch out the comments on the return statements so that the deposit() method returns an error:

 activities.py